j-sieben/PIT/Doc/exceptions.md

   raise msg.MY_MESSAGE_ERR;
 exception
  when msg.MY_MESSAGE_ERR then
-   pit.sql_exception(msg.MY_MESSAGE, msg_args('row', to_char(id)));
+   pit.handle_exception(msg.MY_MESSAGE, msg_args('row', to_char(id)));
 end;
 ```

 Method `pit.stop`, on the other hand, stops the execution of the code.
-The difference to `pit.sql_exception` with a following `raise;` is that `pit.stop` will throw a new exception after it has logged the original exception, overwriting the old call stack.
+The difference to `pit.handle_exception` with a following `raise;` is that `pit.stop` will throw a new exception after it has logged the original exception, overwriting the old call stack.
 This may come in handy if you don't want to expose all the internals to the log but rather wrap all exceptions in a newly created error.

 ### Passing predefined messages to PIT

 If you threw the exception with `pit.error` or `pit.fatal`, the messages have been created already.
-Therefore you don't want the message to be overwritten by a new message in `pit.sql_exception` or `pit.stop` respectively.
+Therefore you don't want the message to be overwritten by a new message in `pit.handle_exception` or `pit.stop` respectively.
 To achieve this, simply call the exception handlers without parameters.

 If you review the next code sample, you will get the idea of how this works immediately: